assist-project/state-machine-bug-finder/ARTIFACT.md

 ```

-Executing should produce the above output revealing two bugs found in the model learned for this version of Dropbear.
+The output reveals two bugs found in the model learned for this version of Dropbear.
-One of the bug shown in the print-out is *Missing SR_AUTH*.
+One of the bugs shown is *Missing SR_AUTH*.
 The bug entails the Dropbear server engaging the authentication service without a prior service request for it (which is 'SR_AUTH' in our input alphabet).
 The witness uncovered exposes this problem.

     > KEXINIT/KEXINIT KEX30/KEX31+NEWKEYS NEWKEYS/NO_RESP UA_PK_OK/UA_SUCCESS

-Authentication was successful ('UA_SUCCESS') without prior request for the authentication service (via 'SR_AUTH').
+Authentication was engaged ('UA_SUCCESS') without prior request for the authentication service (via 'SR_AUTH').
 The bug pattern which lead to this bug's capture is defined by the DOT model 'src/main/resources/bugpatterns/ssh/missing_sr_auth.dot' which we can view with `xdot`.
-Running this command also produces the output folder 'output/Dropbear2020.81' whose structure was described earlier.
+Running this command also produces the output folder 'output/Dropbear-v2020.81' whose structure we described earlier.

 # Reproducing bug detection experiments

 We developed a script, `run_bugchecker.sh`, designed to reproduce the SSH experiments conducted in our submission, the results of which are stored in 'experiments/results/ssh/' in our artifact.
 The script executes the relevant bug checking experiments and collates the results into a CSV summary ('ssh_summary.csv').
-Results are stores in 'output/ssh'.
+Results are stored in 'output/ssh'.
-The summary can be checked against the relevant table in our submission, or against the bugs we reported.
+The summary can be checked against Table 4 in our submission, or against the bugs we reported.
 Validation is only supported for Dropbear.

 ## Without validation